tecnalia-advancedmanufacturing-robotics/panda-gym/docs/custom/custom_task.rst

 - ``is_success(achieved_goal, desired_goal, info)``: returns whether the task is successfull
 - ``compute_reward(achieved_goal, desired_goal, info)``: returns the reward

 For the purpose of the example, let's consider here a very simple task, consisting in moving a cube toward a target position.
 The goal position is sampled within a volume of 10 m x 10 m x 10 m.

 .. code-block:: python

     import numpy as np

-    from panda_gym.envs.core import Task
+    from nextage_gym.envs.core import Task
-    from panda_gym.utils import distance
+    from nextage_gym.utils import distance

     class MyTask(Task):